Dogs and the law

 Anyone who does not pick up when their dog fouls can be fined £75 or face court action.

-You can report dog fouling online using our Report It system or contact us at firstname.lastname@example.org - we will keep any information you provide anonymous.
+You can report dog fouling by emailing the details (including location) to [email protected] - we will keep any information you provide anonymous.

-Always make sure that your dog wears a collar and identity tag, even if microchipped.
+Always make sure your dog wears a collar and identity tag, even if microchipped.

-Constant barking and howling is annoying to neighbours and could result in us taking legal action against you for causing a noise nuisance.
+Constant barking and howling is annoying to neighbours.
+We could take legal action against you for causing a noise nuisance.

-The Dogs Trust website [external link] contains useful information about why your dog barks and how to help him.
+The Dogs Trust website [external link] contains useful information about why your dog barks and how to help it.

 If a neighbour's dog is barking and you are concerned, the RSPCA website [external link] offers advice.
-If a neighbour's dog barks constantly and your neighbour does nothing to prevent it, please report it to environmental health.
+If a neighbour's dog barks all the time and your neighbour does nothing to stop it, report it to environmental health.

-The Animal Boarding Establishment Act 1963 requires boarding kennels for cats and dogs to be licensed by us.
+Under the Animal Boarding Establishment Act 1963 boarding kennels for cats and dogs must be licensed by us.

-Anyone “in the business” of breeding and selling dogs (trading) needs to be licensed.
-Anyone producing five litters or more in a 12 month period also should be licensed regardless of whether they are in the business of breeding and selling dogs.
+Anyone who breeds and sells dogs (trading) needs to be licensed.
+Anyone who has more than five litters or more in a 12 month period should also be licensed whether or not they are in the business of breeding and selling dogs.

-Two examples of consideration of whether someone is trading are:
+Two examples to show whether someone is trading are:

-- an intention to make a profit supports trading; and
+- an intention to make a profit; and

 The Model Conditions for Licensed Dog Breeding Establishments produced by the Chartered Institute for Environmental Health [external link] provides information for dog breeders on how to meet the welfare requirements of the Animal Welfare Act 2006.More information about licensing